Homemade Fresh Mint Oreo Ice Cream

 I was going to blog about some yummy pancakes I had made the other day but once I sampled this Mint Oreo ice cream, I pushed that thought aside.
+I’ve made other GREAT ice creams such as traditional Vanilla Bean (also paired with Blackberry Cobbler), Vanilla Bean made with brown sugar, Milk Chocolate, Chocolate Chip Dough, Espresso and more; but this one is definitely my favorite flavor.
 Also, now that cold weather has taken over many parts of the Northern Hemisphere, I felt it best to share this recipe before it gets even colder.

 I was inspired to make this ice cream after having tried the Mint Chocolate Cookie Ice Cream from Ben and Jerry.
 After taking one bite, I thought, “OMG, this is so good!
 I need to try making this at home!”
 LOL!
 Who else does that?
 Hello?
 Just me?

 It starts with infusing fresh mint leaves with whole milk in a pot.
 Then you temper the eggs and add the cream.
 Chill the mixture before pouring it in the ice cream maker.
 Add in the Oreos.
 Enjoy as a soft serve fresh from the machine or freeze it for a few more hours like I did.